A Semi-Classical Szeg\H{o}-type Limit Theorem for Toeplitz Operators: Introduction

-Our analog of \eqref{Szegocont} has slightly different form due to the non-compactness of the underlying domain $\D$.
+Our analog of \eqref{Szegocont} has slightly different form due to the non-compactness of the underlying domain $\mathbb{B}^{n}$.

-The usual companion result for the Bargmann-Fock space is also true.
-It was essentially proved in ~\cite{FN01} in the more general time-frequency analysis context.
-It should be observed, however, that the method of proof that the authors used in~\cite{FN01}, which essentially goes back to Widom~\cite{{widom1979eigenvalue}}, does not extend to the Bergman setting, due to the exponential growth of the underlying hyperbolic measure.
-This is clear from the subsequent work~\cite{DMN02}.
+The analogous result for the Bargmann-Fock space also holds.
+It was essentially established by Feichtinger and Nowak in~\cite{FN01} within the broader context of time-frequency analysis.
+However, the method employed in~\cite{FN01}, which traces back to Widom~\cite{widom1979eigenvalue}, does not extend to the Bergman setting due to the exponential growth of the underlying hyperbolic measure.
+As a result, the subsequent work~\cite{DMN02}, which considers the Bergman setting, produces weaker results than the original paper of Nowak and Feichtinger.